 The addition of assisted hatching to the standard IVF protocol does add extra laboratory manipulation.
 There is a small risk of damage to the embryo during the micromanipulation process or at the time of transfer, and there may be a slight increase in identical twinning compared with regular IVF.
 We have not observed a higher rate of identical twins than with routine IVF.
 This may relate to whether a large enough opening is made in the zona to prevent pinching of the embryo during the hatching process.

-The IVF cycle is conducted in the routine manner until the evening of the day of retrieval, when the patient is started on four days of a steroid and an antibiotic to protect the embryo from inflammatory cells.
+The IVF cycle is conducted in the routine manner until the evening of the day of retrieval, when the patient is started on four days of an antibiotic to protect the embryo from inflammatory cells.
 The fertilized embryos are allowed to develop until the third day following the retrieval, since the more advanced embryo is more resistant to the effects of inflammatory cells.